Thompson House to hold vintage lawn market

 The rain date is April 30.
 Sale items are limited to antiques and vintage items, collectibles, garden items and plants.
 Organizers are not accepting garage sale items.

-Set up is from 7 a.m. to 9 a.m. on the lawn of the Thompson House.
+Setup is from 7 to 9 a.m. on the lawn of the Thompson House.
 For more information and to request a registration form, call 918-458-9406.
-Callers are instructed to leave their name and number on the voicemail, and calls will be returned.
+Callers are instructed to leave their names and numbers on the voicemail, and calls will be returned.
 The deadline to return the form with payment is March 31.

 Thompson House board meetings are open to the public.
 The board meets the third Tuesday of each month with the exception of December.
 Memberships are $15 for individuals, $25 for businesses.
 Make checks out to the Thompson House, P.O.
 Box 232, Tahlequah, OK 74465.